Formal Education: BSc Biology; MSc Biomedical Sciences; PhD Biomedical Sciences, PgCert in Higher Education

 - Peptidylarginine deiminases in extracellular vesicle biogenesis

-We have demonstrated a novel role for PAD-mediated mechanisms in extracellular vesicle (EV) biogenesis in various cancers and have ongoing projects on EV manipulation in regeneration and various cancers.
+We have demonstrated a novel role for PAD-mediated mechanisms in extracellular vesicle (EV) biogenesis in various pathologies, including cancers and degeneration, and have ongoing projects on EV manipulation in regeneration and various cancers.

 - Using Pharmacological PAD inhibitors in regeneration and extracellular vesicle modulation

 We are assessing PAD isozyme specific roles in various models of regeneration and cancer in vitro and in vivo.

 - Post-translational protein deimination in neurodegeneration

 We are interested in the role of PADs and protein deimination in neurodegenerative disease progression and neuroinflammation using in vitro and in vivo models.

 - Peptidylarginine deiminases in mucosal immunity

 We are interested in the role of post-translational protein deimination in mucosal immunity and protein moonlighting.
-We use teleost fish models as a translatable tool for furthering our understanding for roles of PAD-mediated protein deimination in human mucosal surfaces I.
+We use a range of translatable animal models including teleost and cartilaginous fish for furthering our understanding for roles of PAD-mediated protein deimination in human mucosal surfaces I.